mohamedwr/covid-19-html/README.md

 # covid-19-html
-a Simple CoronaVirus-19 Overview Project
+a Simple COVID-19 Overview Website made using PugJS, Sass and JavaScript

 ## Technologies Used
 * PugJS